flexmonster/pivot-mongo/README.md

 npm run start
 ```

-## Usage
+## Related Flexmonster docs

-For details on usage, refer to [Getting started with the MongoDB Connector](https://www.flexmonster.com/doc/getting-started-with-the-mongodb-connector/) tutorial.
+- [Getting started with the MongoDB Connector](https://www.flexmonster.com/doc/mongodb-connector?r=github) — learn how to use the MongoDB Connector.